MustafaTaweel1/MustafaTaweel1/README.md

 ---

 ## ⚡ About Me
-IT student passionate about web development, cloud architectures, and DevOps practices.
+IT student passionate about web development, <!-- cloud architectures, and DevOps practices-->.
 Currently interning at **Palestine Islamic Bank**, building frontend interfaces, backend services, and automated deployment pipelines.

 ---